EngYazeedFahad/EngYazeedFahad/README.md

 A Little About Me:

-•My background in Industrial Engineering taught me how to make data-driven decisions—now I’m hooked on using ML to solve real problems.
+My background in Industrial Engineering taught me how to make data-driven decisions—now I’m hooked on using ML to solve real problems.

-•Whether it’s supervised or unsupervised learning, I enjoy experimenting with algorithms to see what insights I can uncover.
+Whether it’s supervised or unsupervised learning, I enjoy experimenting with algorithms to see what insights I can uncover.

-•When I’m not knee-deep in datasets, I’m probably tinkering with simulations or optimizing systems.
+When I’m not knee-deep in datasets, I’m probably tinkering with simulations or optimizing systems.

-What I Work With
+What I Work With:

-Code & Tools: Python • MATLAB • MySQL • Simio
+Code & Tools: Python - MATLAB - MySQL - Simio

-Data & ML: Cleaning messy data • Analysis • Predictive modeling
+Data & ML: Cleaning messy data - Analysis - Predictive modeling

-Engineering Software: Minitab • LINGO
+Engineering Software: Minitab - LINGO

 What I’m Up To

-•Exploring deeper into ML—especially how to fine-tune models for better accuracy.
+Exploring deeper into ML—especially how to fine-tune models for better accuracy.

-•Cleaning and prepping data (because let’s be honest, that’s half the battle).
+Cleaning and prepping data (because let’s be honest, that’s half the battle).

 Let’s Chat!